Chapter Contents

 - Drag Area refers to the spacecraft surface area experiencing atmospheric resistance.

-- Orbital Lifetime refers to total time spacecraft is in orbit.
+- Orbital Lifetime refers to the total time a spacecraft remains in orbit.

 13.2 Orbital Debris Regulations

 Space debris has been a concern for several decades, but with visible sightings of reentry fragments of spacecraft and rocket bodies, the urgency to address space debris has grown.
-NASA’s Orbital Debris Program Office[1] was created in 1979, the Air Force Space Debris Research Program was initiated in the 1980s.
-NASA was among the first organizations to implement plans for mitigation and remediation of space debris in the early 1990s, and in 1993 the Inter-Agency Space Debris Coordination Committee (IADC) was founded internationally.
+NASA’s Orbital Debris Program Office1 was created in 1979, and the Air Force Space Debris Research Program was initiated in the 1980s.
+NASA was among the first organizations to implement plans for mitigation and remediation of space debris in the early 1990s, and in 1993 the Inter-Agency Space Debris Coordination Committee (IADC) was founded as an international body.

 NASA collaborated with the Department of Defense in 1997 to develop the U.S. Government Orbital Debris Mitigation Standard Practices (ODMSP) (5).
-The agency’s most updated orbital debris guidelines can be found in NASA NPR 8715.6B “NASA Procedural Requirements for Limiting Orbital Debris and Evaluating the Meteoroid and Orbital Debris Environments” (6) and NASA Standard 8719.14C “Process for Limiting Orbital Debris” (3).
+The agency’s most recent orbital debris guidelines can be found in NASA NPR 8715.6B “NASA Procedural Requirements for Limiting Orbital Debris and Evaluating the Meteoroid and Orbital Debris Environments” (6) and NASA Standard 8719.14C “Process for Limiting Orbital Debris” (3).
 These technical documents describe the processes and requirements to limit orbital debris for all NASA spacecraft missions.
-The guidelines, among other considerations, include a limit on the risk of potential human casualties caused by reentering debris, which shall not be greater than 1 in 10000 (5).
-Of the three spacecraft disposal methods identified – direct retrieval, atmospheric re-entry, and maneuvering into a storage orbit – atmospheric reentry was deemed as the most feasible for the majority of spacecraft missions.
-Therefore, a maximum 25-year post-mission orbital lifetime (no longer than 30 years after launch or a move into a graveyard orbit for safe storage) was established for all US spacecraft.
-The rationale for this specific orbital lifetime was based on the least amount of propellant required to maneuver to a lower orbit as predicted by various orbital debris models (7).
+The guidelines, among other considerations, include a limit on the risk of potential human casualties caused by reentering debris, which shall not exceed 1 in 10,000 (5).
+Of the three spacecraft disposal methods identified – direct retrieval, atmospheric re-entry, and maneuvering into a storage orbit – atmospheric reentry was deemed the most feasible for most spacecraft missions.
+Therefore, a maximum 25-year post-mission orbital lifetime (no longer than 30 years after launch or relocation to a graveyard orbit for safe storage) was established for all U.S. spacecraft.
+The rationale for this specific orbital lifetime was based on the minimum propellant required to maneuver to a lower orbit, as predicted by orbital debris models (7).

-The Federal Aviation Administration (FAA) announced on September 20th, 2023, a proposal to create a new rule to limit the growth of debris from commercial launch vehicles in order to reduce collision risk and limit space debris in populated LEO environments (12).
-The new regulation will give commercial launch operators specific options for orbital debris countermeasures, requiring disposal of their rocket upper stages by performing a controlled reentry within 30 days after mission completion, moving to a less congested or graveyard orbit (within 30 days), placing them in an Earth escape trajectory (within 30 days), retrieving them with active debris removal within five years after launch, or performing an uncontrolled atmospheric disposal within 25 years.
+The Federal Aviation Administration (FAA) announced in September 2023 a proposal to create a new rule to limit the growth of debris from commercial launch vehicles to reduce collision risk and limit space debris in populated LEO environments (12).
+The new regulation will give commercial launch operators specific options for orbital debris countermeasures, requiring disposal of their rocket upper stages by performing a controlled reentry within 30 days after mission completion, moving them to a less congested or graveyard orbit (within 30 days), placing them in an Earth escape trajectory (within 30 days), retrieving them with active debris removal within five years after launch, or performing an uncontrolled atmospheric disposal within 25 years.

 1https://www.orbitaldebris.jsc.nasa.gov/